 There is no Camp Lejeune water contamination class action lawsuit at this time.
 Instead, each claim is filed individually.

-With a class action lawsuit, compensation is divided equally between all victims.
-However, because the injuries and illnesses caused by the toxic water at Camp Lejeune are so varied, the amount of compensation that may be awarded to each victim will depend on their diagnosis.
+In a class action lawsuit, compensation is divided equally between everyone.
+Because the injuries and illnesses caused by the toxic water vary in severity, the amount of compensation awarded to each person will depend on their diagnosis.

 At Sokolove Law, we will listen to the unique details of your story and fight for all of the compensation you are entitled to.